Towards an M5-Brane Model II: Metric String Structures: String structures and their metric extensions

 which is the condition for the cancellation of global and perturbative anomalies in string theory~\cite{Killingback:1986rd}.

 Let $P$ be a principal $\sSpin(n)$-bundle.
-We then have the following two equivalent definitions of a string structure: \begin{itemize} \item[$\triangleright$] A string structure on $P$ is a lift of the structure group of $P$ to $\sString(n)$~\cite{Stolz:2004aa}. \item[$\triangleright$] A string structure on $P$ is a trivialization of the Chern--Simons gerbe of $P$~\cite{Waldorf:2009uf}.
-This is the 2-gerbe with topological class $\tfrac12 \mathsf{p}_1(P)$. \end{itemize} These topological string structures can be endowed with connections.
+We then have the following two equivalent definitions of a string structure: \begin{itemize} \item[$\circ$] A string structure on $P$ is a lift of the structure group of $P$ to $\sString(n)$~\cite{Stolz:2004aa}. \item[$\circ$] A string structure on $P$ is a trivialization of the Chern--Simons gerbe of $P$~\cite{Waldorf:2009uf}, i.e.~of the 2-gerbe with topological class $\tfrac12 \mathsf{p}_1(P)$. \end{itemize} These topological string structures can be endowed with connections.
 In this paper, we shall be exclusively interested in the local description of these connections.